-In this example, the FIXEDPT variable could be defined without a write function using '<read=FIXEDPTRead>', but the variable will be read-only in the Template Results panel.
+Read and write functions can also be declared inline as discussed below.
+In the above example, the FIXEDPT variable could be defined without a write function using '<read=FIXEDPTRead>', but the variable will be read-only in the Template Results panel.
 Note that the typedef must be defined before the functions in the source file.
 If an error can occur when a write function is called, change the return value to int and return 0 on success or -1 on failure.